 Learn more about Pro Glasses 2.

 Tobii Pro Lab is a versatile software platform for extensive research into human behavior using eye tracking along with various other biometric data streams.
 It works with both our screen-based and wearable eye trackers.
 This easy-to-use software supports the entire process, from test design and recording, to the interpretation and presentation of results, while offering the ability to sync with other biometric data sources.

 Pro Lab adds efficiency in every step of your study workflow with intelligent design and intuitive software tools.
 You can easily create complex experiments, collect data, observe and analyze individual recordings, and aggregate data for quantitative analysis and visualization – all in one tool.

 Learn more about the Tobii Pro Lab.

-Our experts produce webinars, courses, training programs, and instructional videos to help you learn about all the facets of conducting eye tracking research.
-The offered topics span the entire process, from experiment design and managing subjects to data analysis and reporting.
+Our experts produce webinars, courses, training programs, and instructional videos to help you learn about every step of conducting eye tracking research.
+The offered topics span the entire process, from experiment design and managing subjects, to data analysis and reporting.
 Pro Services will get you up to speed quickly and successfully as you enter the world of eye tracking research.

 Learn more about Tobii Pro Services.